 Video editing is a resource-intensive task, and although online video editors exist, good ones are rare – especially if you want something that's free to use and won't leave watermarks on your clips.

 - Want something more powerful?
-Try a full free video editing suite
+See our guide to the best video editing software

 We've scoured the web for the very best online video editors that will let you cut and combine clips in your browser, but if you're looking for something as powerful and simple to use as YouTube Video Editor, we recommend giving desktop software a try too.